CARES Act – Signed into Law

-In addition, the CARES Act includes a host of other benefits and relief programs designed to help our schools, the agriculture, distilleries, Food stamps and child nutrition programs, the postal service and the cruise industry, to name a few.
+In addition, the CARES Act includes a host of other benefits and relief programs designed to help our schools, the agriculture industry, distilleries, food stamps, and child-nutrition programs, the postal service, and the cruise industry; to name a few.

 As your trusted advisor, Walton is committed to staying on top of important developments and communicating important information that may impact the companies we serve as well as our business partners.

 As always, don’t hesitate to contact us should you have any questions.